Epidemiology of autism: Causative factors

 A large 2008 population study of Swedish parents of children with autism found that the parents were more likely to have been hospitalized for a mental disorder, that schizophrenia was more common among the mothers and fathers, and that depression and personality disorders were more common among the mothers.

 It is not known how many siblings of autistic individuals are themselves autistic.
 Several studies based on clinical samples have given quite different estimates, and these clinical samples differ in important ways from samples taken from the general community.

 Autism has also been shown to cluster in urban neighborhoods of high socioeconomic status.
 One study from California found a three to fourfold increased risk of autism in a small 30 by 40 km region centered on West Hollywood, Los Angeles.

-Gender differences

-Boys have a higher chance of being diagnosed with autism than girls.
-The ASD sex ratio averages 4.3:1 and is greatly modified by cognitive impairment: it may be close to 2:1 with intellectual disability and more than 5.5:1 without.
-Recent studies have found no association with socioeconomic status, and have reported inconsistent results about associations with race or ethnicity.